 Enter learning outcomes that follow this format:

-- Write each learning outcome so that it completes this statement, As a result of participating in this educational activity, learners will be able to . . .
+- Write each learning outcome so that it completes this statement (do not include the statement with your learning outcome language), As a result of participating in this educational activity, learners will be able to . . .

 - Enter each learning outcome as a statement with a period at the end.

-- Using all caps or unnecessary punctuation such as quotation marks is prohibited.
+- Leave out unnecessary punctuation such as quotation marks.

 - Include a minimum of 2 learning outcomes and a maximum of 3 learning outcomes for e-poster sessions.

-- Include a minimum of 3 learning outcomes and a maximum of 5 learning outcomes for breakout sessions, workshop sessions, and/or roundtable discussions.
+- Include a minimum of 3 learning outcomes and a maximum of 5 learning outcomes for breakout sessions and general sessions.